CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 Describes the input and output data types (formats) of the model.

->[!Note] The current object used to describe model inputs and outputs is limited to describing the data types strictly used for training and inference.
+> **Note**: The current object used to describe model inputs and outputs is limited to describing the data types strictly used for training and inference.
 Future revisions of CycloneDX plan to expand these objects to provide more detailed information especially in regard to names, formats and defaults for model configuration parameters and hyperparameters.

 In order to provide information on model parameters and hyperparameters using existing CycloneDX schema, it is recommended best practice as shown in the next section "[Declaring other properties](#declaring-other-properties)" and its "[Example: Model parameters & hyperparameters for the Qwen-7B model](#example-model-parameters--hyperparameters-for-the-qwen-7b-model)".